Get yourself ready for Ireland by reading the latest travel updates and our most frequently asked questions (FAQs).

 Do I Need A Visa To Visit Ireland?

-Are you a citizen of the USA, Canada, Australia or Aotearoa/New Zealand?
+Are you a citizen of the USA, Canada, Australia or New Zealand?

-If so, you DO NOT require a visa to travel to the Republic of Ireland and/or Northern Ireland (UK) for the sole purpose of tourism.
+If so, you DO NOT require a visa to travel to the Republic of Ireland for the sole purpose of tourism.

-- You're a citizen of the USA, Canada, Australia or Aotearoa/New Zealand
+- You're a citizen of the USA, Canada, Australia or New Zealand;

-- You're staying less than 3 months in Ireland.
+- You're staying less than 3 months in the Republic of Ireland;

-If in any doubt, please contact the Irish embassy or consulate in your home country before embarkation for travel.
+If in any doubt about your visa status, please contact the Irish embassy or consulate in your home country before embarkation for travel.

-If you're NOT a citizen of the USA, Canada, Australia or Aotearoa/New Zealand, a visa may be required when visiting Ireland and/or Northern Ireland.
+If you're NOT a citizen of the USA, Canada, Australia or New Zealand, a full visa may be required when visiting Ireland and/or Northern Ireland.

 - Check if your country requires a visa for the Republic of Ireland